 The good news is that there are new ideas about leadership and new and emerging leadership methodologies which are proving to be highly successful at inspiring and producing high productivity and effectiveness rates, while encouraging and embracing the creativity and innovation American corporations so desperately need.
 You can have a fresh sense of “yes we can” in your workforce.

-If you are not familiar with double-loop leadership thinking, I would be glad to answer any questions you may have and discus designing a customized leadership transformation training program for your company.
+If you are not familiar with double-loop leadership thinking, I would be glad to answer any questions you may have and discuss designing a customized leadership transformation training program for your company.

-Gregory A. Buschman, PhDc - Greg started his career at age 19 as a young entrepreneur in the construction industry and then found he has a passion for leadership, marketing and technology.
-After 13 years as an entrepreneur he entered corporate America, and for 20+ years he has excelled in regional, national, and global leadership roles in the information management, digital imaging, and the print manufacturing industries.
-He holds two summa cum laude master degrees in Marketing and Information Systems, and is a PhD candidate in Creative Leadership for Innovation and Change. www.samllc.us and www.gregbuschman.us. email@example.com
+Gregory A. Buschman, PhDc - Greg started his career at age 19 as a young entrepreneur in the construction industry and then found he has a passion for leadership, marketing, and technology.
+After 13 years as an entrepreneur, he entered corporate America, and for 20+ years he has excelled in regional, national, and global leadership roles in information management, digital imaging, and the print manufacturing industries.
+He holds two summa cum laude master degrees in Marketing and Information Systems and is a PhD candidate in Creative Leadership for Innovation and Change. www.samllc.us and www.gregbuschman.us. firstname.lastname@example.org

 Cartwright, S. (2002).
 Double-Loop Learning: A Concept and Process for Leadership Educators.
 Journal of Leadership Education, Vol. 1, Issue 1, Pgs.
 68-71.

 FourSight.
 (2018, January 28).
 FourSight Home.
 Retrieved from FourSight: www.foursightonline.com/